fcambus/telize/README.md

 	kodev run

-## Access and Error logs
+## Access logs

-The default Telize configuration does not have logging enabled, it must be configured manually.
+The default Telize configuration has logging enabled.

 If your Telize instance produces lots of logs, [Logswan][4] might be of interest.